Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time

 \subsection{Penalized Elastic Functional Alignment}

 Penalized alignment has been proposed to control the amount of alignment \citep{wu2011information,mitchell2022object,guo2022data} or to achieve smooth alignment \citep{srivastava2016functional}.
-To address the over-alignment issue inherent in the unpenalized SRVF method, we employ a penalized alignment approach that limits the maximum allowable shift.
-This is achieved by incorporating a penalty term into the unpenalized alignment optimization function (\ref{eq:unpenwarpsrvf}), resulting in the following objective function:
+To address the over-alignment issue inherent in the unpenalized SRVF method, an existing solution is to employ a penalized alignment approach by by incorporating a penalty term into the unpenalized alignment optimization function (\ref{eq:unpenwarpsrvf}).
+This results in the following objective function: